MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Update-MgDriveListContentTypeColumn.md

 Update a site\]\[\], a \[list\]\[\], or a \[content type\]\[contentType\] \[column\]\[columnDefinition\].
 This API is available in the following \[national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Update-MgBetaDriveListContentTypeColumn](/powershell/module/Microsoft.Graph.Beta.Files/Update-MgBetaDriveListContentTypeColumn?view=graph-powershell-beta)

 ## SYNTAX

 ### UpdateExpanded (Default)